William Lyon Mackenzie: Provincial politics

 In the 1834 election for the 12th Parliament of Upper Canada, Mackenzie's York County constituency was split into four, each new section (known as a riding) electing one member.
 Mackenzie was elected in the 2nd Riding of York by a vote of 334–178.
-After the election, he sold The Advocate to William John O'Grady because of its debt and to devote more time to his political career.
+He was strongly supported by The Children of Peace Quakers in the area, one of whom was killed by Orange Order violence.
+After the election Mackenzie sold The Advocate to William John O'Grady because of its debt and to devote his time to his political career.

 The legislature appointed Mackenzie as chairman of the Committee on Grievances. which questioned several members of the Family Compact on their work and government efficiency.
 The committee documented their findings in The Seventh Report from the Select Committee of the House of Assembly of Upper Canada on Grievances.
 The report expressed Mackenzie's concern on the excessive power of the executive branch in Upper Canada and the campaigning of government officials for Tory politicians during elections.
 It also criticized companies that mismanaged funds given to them by the government and the salaries of officials who received patronage appointments.
 Mackenzie used the Committee on Grievances to investigate the Welland Canal Company.
 The Upper Canadian government partly owned the company and appointed directors to its board; in 1835 the legislature appointed Mackenzie.
 He discovered parcels of company land were given to Family Compact members or the Anglican Church for low prices, or swapped with land that was of lesser value.
 Mackenzie printed his investigation in a newspaper he created that summer in the Niagara peninsula called The Welland Canal.

 When the new lieutenant governor Francis Bond Head arrived in Upper Canada, Mackenzie believed Bond Head would side with the Reform movement.
 After meeting Reformers, Bond Head concluded they were disloyal subjects of the British Empire.
 He wrote, "Mackenzie's mind seemed to nauseate its subjects" and "with the eccentricity, the volubility, and indeed the appearance of a madman, the tiny creature raved".
 Bond Head called an election in July 1836 and asked citizens to show loyalty to the British monarch by voting for Tory politicians.
 Bond Head's campaigning was successful and Reformers across the province lost their elections, Edward William Thomson defeating Mackenzie to represent the 2nd Riding of York in the 13th Parliament.
 Mackenzie was upset over this loss, weeping in a neighbour's home while supporters consoled him.
 Feeling disenchanted with the Upper Canada political system, Mackenzie created a new newspaper called the Constitution on July 4, 1836.
 The paper accused the government and their supporters of corruption and encouraged citizens to prepare "for nobler actions than our tyrants can dream of".